-- publishing a new Housing Strategy

-- currently consulting on a new London Plan

-- launched several new Affordable Homes Programmes
+- publishing a new London Housing Strategy (2018) - adopted a new London Plan (2021) - launched several new Affordable Homes Programmes

-The GLA provides more detailed guidance on housing affordability with London specific housing products, London Affordable Rent with pan-London benchmark rents provided by the GLA).
+The GLA provides more detailed guidance on housing affordability with London specific affordable housing products, including London Affordable Rent with index linked pan-London benchmark rents set annually by the GLA).
 London Affordable Rent (LAR) will not be funded by the new AHP 2021-26, although it will continue to be funded under the previous AHP 2016-23 which will overlap.

-Over half of new homes funded by the new AHP 2021-26 will be for social rent, the remainder will be intermediate homes primarily Shared Ownership and London Living Rent (a rent to buy product).
+Over half of new homes funded by the new AHP 2021-26 will be for social rent, the remainder will be affordable home ownership products, primarily Shared Ownership and London Living Rent (a rent to buy product).